baryhuang/company-os/README.md

 **Clarity over consensus.** The system doesn't just record meetings — it tracks *who decided what, when, and why*.
 Six months from now, you can trace any strategic decision back to the exact conversation.

 **Deliberate documentation.** Decisions, learnings, and direction live somewhere visible — not in someone's head, not in a Slack thread that scrolled away.
-Markdown files, git-tracked, human-readable.
+Structured data, searchable, always up to date.

 **Your dimensions, not ours.** No predefined schema.
 No "fill in these 12 boxes."
 The knowledge structure emerges from your conversations, the way your team actually thinks about your business.

-**Self-hosted.
-Your conversations stay yours.** Your most sensitive recordings — investor negotiations, co-founder disagreements, customer deal terms — never live on someone else's server.
-Run it with your own API keys.
+**Your API keys, your data.** Your most sensitive recordings — investor negotiations, co-founder disagreements, customer deal terms — are processed with your own API keys.

 ---